techidaily/site-win11-tips/source/_posts/demystifying-component-services-access-in-windows-11.md

  Windows 11 has a powerful search feature that makes finding the tools and features you need quick and easy.
 You can also use this feature to quickly open Component Services and other tools and features in Windows devices.
 Here's how to do that:

-1. Press**Win + S** on your keyboard to access Windows Search, or use one of the many[ways to open Windows Search](https://www.makeuseof.com/windows-search-use-guide/) .
+1. Press**Win + S** on your keyboard to access Windows Search, or use one of the many [ways to open Windows Search](https://www.makeuseof.com/windows-search-use-guide/) .
 2. Next, type "Component Services" into the search box.
 ![Open Components Services Using Windows Search](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/open-components-services-using-windows-search.jpg)
 3. The results list will include "Component Services."
 Just click it to open Component Services!